-Word has spread about the Work Your Way Home Program, and Homeless Outreach Worker Kelly Knight has become a well-known name on the streets of Downtown San Diego.
+Word has spread about the Family Reunification Program, and Homeless Outreach Worker Kelly Knight has become a well-known name on the streets of Downtown San Diego.

 Knight has assisted many individuals in returning home to friends and family.
 Kelly and the Clean & Safe Program have helped many return home to their support systems.